 Let’s make a simple math.
 If you assume that 1 year has always 365 days, then 12 years would be 4380 days.
 And if you assume that you want to learn 2,000 kanji in 4380 days, that will make less than half a kanji per day!
 Even if you aim for 1 kanji per day, that doesn’t seem impossible when you have this much time available for learning, right?

 But don’t assume that Japanese kids have full classes about kanji at school.
-In fact, they spend little time in school learning kanji.
+They spend little time in school learning kanji.
 They usually do some kanji exercises in class, but only if there’s some time left at the end of the class.
-Some teachers will present the kanji characters to the students, others will encourage students to look up in a Japanese dictionary every kanji they don’t know, but at the end, all Japanese kids spend lots of time just writing kanji over and over again.
+Some teachers will present the kanji characters to the students, and others will encourage students to look up in a Japanese dictionary every kanji they don’t know, but in the end, all Japanese kids spend lots of time just writing kanji over and over again.
 (If you need a Japanese dictionary, you can check the Kanji Dictionary for Foreigners Learning Japanese easily available on Amazon.)

 This works perfectly for them because they have plenty of school years to practice, but for a foreigner that needs to learn Japanese, or that simply wants to learn for fun like me, this is far from being the most effective way of learning.